DemuteStudio/Ambiance-Creator/README.md

 The interface is divided into three main sections:

-1) The global section: This where you manage the global presets, settings and generate the whole ambiance
+1. **Global section**: This is where you manage global presets, settings, and generate the whole ambiance.
-2) The groups and containers section: This is where you organize your Groups and Containers
+2. **Groups and containers section**: This is where you organize your Groups and Containers.
-3) The parameters section: This is where you tweak the parameters of Groups and Containers
+3. **Parameters section**: This is where you tweak the parameters of Groups and Containers.

 The tool works by defining "Groups" that contain "Containers," which group audio elements that will be randomly placed according to your parameters.
-This is subject to change in the futur to be more abstract.
+This may change in the future to be even more abstract (because who doesn’t love abstraction?).

 ## Creating/Editing Ambiances in the Ambiance Creator

-The very first step is to create your own containers data base.
-The idea is to build a collection of module (containers) that can be reused over and over.
-There is no "good way" to organize the groups and container but here is a suggestion.
+The very first step is to create your own containers database.
+The idea is to build a collection of modules (containers) that can be reused over and over.
+There’s no “right way” to organize groups and containers, but here’s a suggestion.

-Let's say you want to create a Winter Forest.
-There is a lot of different forest type, but all forests are made of 2 things: A fauna and a flora.
-Let's divide these 2 categories in smaller pieces:
+Let’s say you want to create a Winter Forest.
+There are lots of different forest types, but all forests are made of two things: fauna and flora.
+Let’s break these down further:
 - Fauna: Birds, Insects, Canidae, ...
 - Flora: Leaves, Branches, Grass, Bushes, ...

-You may also optionnaly want to add a third generic category:
+You might also want to add a third generic category:
 - Winds: Strong, Soft, Howling, Gust, ...

-Now that we've divided our forest into smaller catageories, let's create our first group:
+Now that we’ve divided our forest into smaller categories, let’s create our first group:
 - Press the "Add group" button.
 - Name the newly created group "Birds".

 ![image](https://github.com/user-attachments/assets/5c82fde4-8710-4b20-9fde-c09a7aacee5f)

-We'll discuss the parameters later, let's focus on the containers for now.
+We'll discuss the parameters later, let’s focus on containers for now.
-- In the Birds groups, press the "Add containers" button to create your first container.
+- In the Birds group, press the "Add containers" button to create your first container.
 - Name it "Birds - Generic Bed Chirps".

 ![image](https://github.com/user-attachments/assets/96e7e64d-e109-4f4c-a71c-4e6b42552328)

-*IMPORTANT NOTE: The following steps are needed only once for each new containers.*
+*IMPORTANT NOTE: The following steps are needed only once per new container.*

-Now that we have the begining of a hierarchy, we need to create the assets that will be used to build the ambiance.
-So let's find our best generic bird chirps sound and add them into the session.
+Now that we have the beginning of a hierarchy, we need to create the assets that will be used to build the ambiance.
+So let’s find our best generic bird chirps sound and add them into the session.

 ![image](https://github.com/user-attachments/assets/98658cbd-79b2-407d-b01e-0107dea77d56)

 Here I took a nice generic bed of birds.
 The file is 1'40 long.
-I could keep it as 1 single file but I choose to split it into 10 seconds chunk, you'll see why later.
+I could keep it as one single file, but I chose to split it into 10-second chunks—you’ll see why later.
-Select your items and make sure that "Birds - Generic Bed Chirps" container is also selected, then press "Import Selected Item" in the right panel.
+Select your items and make sure that the "Birds - Generic Bed Chirps" container is also selected, then press "Import Selected Item" in the right panel.

 You should now see all the imported items in the list: